 Open the Load DTM Features tool.
 Turn off all feature items but Major and Minor Contour lines.
 Under the main Contour feature make interval settings as shown, Minor:0.5, Major:5.
-Click read after the settings have been adjusted.

 Once set, click on Load.

 Delete the Global Origin note text and circle and then Fit View in MicroStation.